Boat on Lake Superior Near Pictured Rocks National Lakshore

 With increased demand for lumber in the 1800s, European and American settlers arrived in the Upper Peninsula and began purchasing vast forests to harvest one of the lakeshore’s most plentiful resources.
 Boomtowns sprung up along the Lake Superior’s southern shore to support logging operations and the iron industry (blast furnaces in the area produced pig iron for railroad expansion).
 However, the ironworking industry was short lived; and, although the logging industry flourished in the Pictured Rocks area for decades, the depletion of white pine led to the closure of most logging operations by the early 1900s.

-Pictured Rocks National Lakeshore what to see and do
+Blast Furnaces near Pictured Rocks National Lakeshore

 Over the period of the next century, this section of the Upper Peninsula transitioned from an area supported by a forest product economy to a tourist destination.
 It was the hope that the void of the logging industry would be filled by tourism.
 However, prior to its establishment as a national lakeshore, access to the famed “pictured rocks” and scenic shoreline was limited.
 On October 15, 1966, Lyndon B. Johnson signed several wilderness bills into action, one of which established Pictured Rocks as the country’s first national lakeshore.
 This designation resulted in the development of park roads and trails which granted easier access to the park’s scenic landscape and, in turn, increased tourism.